D0745704/ParkingLot_iOS/README.md

 The tech I used:

-CoreData
-MVC
-JSON
+CoreData/ MVC/ JSON

-MapView
-Auto Layout
-Pull to refresh
+MapView/ Auto Layout/ Pull to refresh